itatrajano/Phone-Book/README.md

 # Phone-Book
-Phone Book project to a Java programming course
+Phone Book project to learn search algorithms in a Java programming course